togarashimayo/togarashimayo.github.io/content/more/food-suggestions.md

     * If you hate tipping, you will love this place.
 Everyone there (be it Nush, Deepa, Anil, or Jolyna) _always_ bypass the tip screen before handing you the terminal.
 Treat their cup holder demo as a tip jar?
 They donate everything in that cup to Mount Pleasant Neighbourhood House, an organization Nush supports.
     * Thanks to their vast menu and ever-changing specials, I don't have a specific go-to although I lean more towards their fruity teas.
     * You'll have to custom request them, but Deepa makes amazing veggie pakoras and rice pudding!
 * MunChi - The best pretzels I've had; they're crunchy on the outside yet pillowy on the inside.
+I like the Flammkuchen pretzels.

 #### The other good places
 * Petite Bao - An Asian twist on your usual hamburgers (bao burger buns).
 Love their char siu bao burgers.
 * Mello - Compared to Lee's, I like the texture (soft brioche!) and flavours more.
 They're also satisfying to have during a train ride to Seattle for Sakura-Con.
     * My favourite flavours are cereal milk and strawberry cream.
-* Greens and Beans (thank you Eat New West) - Almost all of the soups I've had are solid, and they make a yummy shrimp salad for their sandwiches.
+* Greens and Beans (thank you Eat New West) - Almost all of the soups and scones I've had are solid, and they make a yummy shrimp salad for their sandwiches.

 #### The honourable mentions
 * Notch8's brunch buffet - It's your typical upscale brunch buffet so you know what to expect.
 But my mom's side of the family and I are huge fans of both Raluca and Adrian; they're super entertaining and Notch8 is lucky to have them as servers!